The Buddha’s Morality is Different

 Why the Buddha’s Approach Is So Radical

 If you visualise the Big Bang timeline in terms of a 50-metre tape measure, the Earth only forms just before the 34-metre mark and the dinosaurs vanish just before the very end.
 But if you take that same 50-metre tape to represent the life of the Earth alone, the dinosaurs vanish just after 71 centimetres from the end.
 Homo sapiens appears 3.26 millimetres from the end.
-The point is that ethics and morality as a permanent component of humanity — in any form — are negligible.
+The point is that ethics and morality as a permanent component of humanity — in any form — is negligible.
 We are a blink.
 Our moral frameworks, ancient as they feel to us, are a blink within a blink.

 This matters because it changes what we should expect from ethics.
 Not a cosmic law.
 Not a permanent structure written into the nature of things.
 Something that arises with us, serves a purpose, and whose purpose is entirely bound up with the specific kind of suffering that beings like us actually experience.